Bulletin Trends and Highlights

 - Valuations have returned to normal levels from the highs of 2021.
 Only one in five advisors say values are below average, but that’s an increase from previous surveys.

 - In North America, three in five advisors expect valuations to fall over the next three months.
 In Europe, 37% say values will go lower, and 30% say they will rise.

 - A recession within the next year seems likely to 61% of advisors in North America and 44% of those in Europe.

 - Dealmaking is getting harder, with debt financing becoming scarcer and deals taking longer to close.

 - Advisors are compensating by working more earnouts and other contingent provisions into merger agreements.

 A New Forecast for Deal Volumes

-Along with our forecast for deal flow in Q1 2023, The Firmex Deal Flow Bulletin presents readers with a look into changes in valuations, success rates, and buyers and sellers.
+Along with our forecast for deal flow in Q2 2023, The Firmex Deal Flow Bulletin presents readers with a look into changes in valuations, deal terms, and financing.